Low MCH: Causes, Treatment & What Results Mean

-Mean corpuscular hemoglobin (MCH) is considered low when it is below 26 picograms in adults.
-This result may indicate hypochromia, a condition in which red blood cells are paler than normal because they contain less hemoglobin.
+Low MCH is usually identified through a blood test, and values below 26 picograms in adults are generally considered low.
+This result may also indicate hypochromia, a condition in which red blood cells appear paler because they contain less hemoglobin.

 Low MCH can be associated with several conditions, including: